CCN-Support/CCN_Wiki/docs/source/hoffman.rst

 **Man Pages**

-The man pages (for manual) are the be all end all reference on UNIX systems.
+The man pages (for "manual") are the be all end all reference on UNIX systems.

-A `Beginners Guide to man Pages <http://www.tfug.org/helpdesk/general/man.html>`_ is an excellent introduction into how to move around a man page easily and understand what it's telling you.
+A `Beginners' Guide to man Pages <http://www.tfug.org/helpdesk/general/man.html>`_ is an excellent introduction into how to move around a man page easily and understand what it's telling you.